 Do not enter the hopper unless the unit is in the Lock-Out/Tag-Out mode.
-When the unit is not in the Lock-Out/Tag-Out mode, the packer/ejector panel can be operated.
+When the unit is not in the Lock-Out/Tag-Out mode and a person is in the hopper, the packer/ejector panel can be operated.
 DEATH or SERIOUS INJURY may occur if the packer/ejector panel moves while a person is in the hopper.